Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 	GCL has a public key), and/or `pubkeyreq` (public key is required).
 For now, defaults to `verify`.

+* `swarm.gdplogd.sequencing.allowdups` &mdash;
+	allows records with record numbers that already exist to be written.
+This effectively erases the previous value.
+	**Use of this option is strongly discouraged.**
+	Defaults to `false`.

+* `swarm.gdplogd.sequencing.allowgaps` &mdash;
+	allows gaps in record numbers.
+Readers will probably get confused when they try to read records that do not exist.
+	Defaults to `false`.

 * `swarm.gdplogd.subscr.timeout` &mdash; how long a subscription will be kept active without being refreshed (essentially, the length of a "lease" on the subscription).
 Defaults